 Does your program work with underserved populations?

-The population of Milton has many financially underserved residents.
-Our inpatient team admits all the patients from the Community Health Center of Burlington which includes a large refugee population.
-Also, as part of the Milton Family Practice/ Community Medicine rotation, our residents work at the Community Health Center, farm worker clinics, the Safe Harbor Clinic which is a medical and dental clinic offering no-cost appointments and walk-ins for adults and families experiencing homelessness, the Pearl Street Youth Center, which provides counseling services for youth and young adults thru age 25 and special services for at-risk youth, homeless teens and young adults as well as the crisis center.
-Residents also practice at rural Vermont family medicine offices.
+The population of Milton has many socioeconomically underserved residents.
+We also work closely with the Community Health Centers of Burlington which serve a large refugee population.
+As part of the Milton Family Practice / Community Medicine rotation, our residents work at the Community Health Centers, farm worker clinics, the Safe Harbor Clinic (which is a medical and dental clinic offering no-cost appointments and walk-ins for adults and families experiencing homelessness), the Pearl Street Youth Center, which provides counseling services for youth and young adults through age 25 and special services for at-risk youth, homeless teens and young adults as well as the crisis center.
+Residents also rotate at the transgender clinic and practice at rural Vermont family medicine offices.

 Does the residency clinic use an electronic medical record?